LAN255 - Outboard motor Vevor - Free user manual and instructions

 WARNING

-The motor head will create a pinch point if the Steering Tension Knob is low and the motor head slides to the top of the Adjustable Depth Collar.
-Grasp Shaft and prevent it from sliding all the way down to prevent the pinch point the motor away from the area that may come in contact with another area motor to prevent injury.
+The motor head will create a pinch point if the Steering Tension Knob is loosened and the motor head slides to the top of the Adjustable Depth Collar.
+Grasp the Shaft and prevent it from sliding all the way down to prevent the pinch point.
+Keep the motor away from the area that may come in contact with another area of the motor to prevent injury.

 3. Adjusting the Steering

-Adjust the Steering Tension Knob to provide enough tension to allow the motor turn freely, yet remain in any position without being held or tighten the knob.
+Adjust the Steering Tension Knob to provide enough tension to allow the motor to turn freely, yet remain in any position without being held, or tighten the knob.
 Place the motor in a preset position to leave your hands free for fishing.

 4. Controlling Speed & Direction with the Tiller